Harrix/archive/src/readme.txt

 == Upgrade Notice ==

+= 1.2 =
+Changing the default shortcode to [markdown-file] and using the new Markdown parser.

 = 1.1 =
 Corrections on the remarks the team Wordpress.

 = 1.0 =
 First Version.

 == Changelog ==

+= 1.2 =
+* Using the new Markdown parser.
+* Changing the default shortcode to [markdown-file].

 = 1.1 =
 * Corrections on the remarks the team Wordpress.